tpunt/pht/README.md

 make install
 ```

-If you're using Windows, see the [release page](https://github.com/tpunt/pht/releases/tag/v0.0.1) for the appropriate .dll file.
+If you're using Windows, see the [release page](https://github.com/tpunt/pht/releases) for the appropriate .dll extension file.
+The pthreadVC2.dll file (distributed alongside the extension's .dll file) will need to be made available in your `PATH` environment variable.

-Once the extension has been installed, with the .so or .dll file in the appropriate place, then the php.ini file will need to be updated:
+Once the .so or .dll file has been acquire, the php.ini file will then need to be updated (to load the extension) with:
 ```
 extension="path/to/pht_file"
 ```